kumiawan/dfdiag/README.md

-## BARUDAK WELLL 🤙
+## SCRIPT KIDDIES 🤙
   <h3>i use</h3>
-  html,css,javascript,mysql,php,java,bootstrap

- now i learn how to use linux properly :)
+google search engine for build my own website now i learn how to use linux properly :)